top of page

 Mar 112 min read

-Horse Show Anxiety Hacks Series: Vagus Nerve Reset
+Address Horse Show Anxiety with the Vagus Nerve Reset

 Whether you’re awaiting your turn on course in hunters or jumpers, or waiting for the whistle to ride down centerline, horse show anxiety is a very real, very physical hurdle.
 It doesn’t matter how many times you’ve practiced; the moment that "pre-ring" adrenaline hits, your focus can easily blur into tension.
 As an amateur, learning to manage that spike isn't just about mental toughness—it’s about physically signaling to your body (and your horse) that it's okay to stay soft